If you aren’t shopping around for your prescription medication or otherwise seeking a lower price, you’re probably paying too much.

 3. Blink Health

-To see all your options, enter a medication and your ZIP code on the WeRx.org home page and hit the “Search” button.
+To see all your options, enter a medication and your ZIP code on the WeRx homepage and hit the “Search” button.
 From there, you can select the drug form, strength and quantity you need.
 A map of pharmacies near you will be displayed to the side, so you can see which is the most convenient and affordable pharmacy.

 5. Gift card marketplace websites

-Gift card marketplaces — like Cardpool.com and Raise.com — sell gifts cards for less than their face value.
-For example, you could buy a gift card worth $50 for only $35.
+Gift card marketplaces like Raise.com sell gifts cards for less than their face value.
+For example, you could buy a gift card worth $50 for $40.
 Essentially, that means buying a discounted gift card gives you free money to spend.

-Discounted gift cards can be purchased for many popular pharmacy chains and retailers with in-store pharmacies — including CVS, Target and Walmart.
+Discounted gift cards can be purchased for many popular pharmacy chains, such as CVS.

-To learn more about using discounted gift cards to save on prescriptions, check out “This Is How I Slashed My Prescription Drug Copay.”
+To learn more about using discounted gift cards to save on prescriptions, check out “5 Ways I Slashed My Prescription Drug Costs.”

 Can you think of other ways to save on prescription medications?
 Share your tips and tricks in the comments below or on our Facebook page.